Canon M100 vs T6i

-The M100 is a recent model that features in the current product line-up of Canon.
-In contrast, the T6i has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T6i was succeeded by the Canon T7i.
+Both the M100 and the T6i have been discontinued, but can regularly be found used on eBay.
+The T6i was replaced by the Canon T7i, while the M100 was followed by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is the Canon M100 better than the Canon T6i or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.